AP Exclusive: 911 calls from deadly Lahaina wildfire reveal terror and panic in the rush to escape

 “He would literally have to be carried out,” she told the dispatcher.
 “I just had to leave him because I had the rest of my family in the car.”

 A dispatcher said they would update the fire department.
-Roughly two-third of those who died in the fire were age 60 or older.
+Roughly two-thirds of those who died in the fire were age 60 or older.

 Many drivers became trapped on Front Street, surrounded on three sides by black smoke and a wall of flames.
 They had moments to choose whether to stay or jump into the ocean as cars exploded and burning debris fell around them.